OblikStudio/kirby-variables-field/docs/README.md

 ### `editor`

-When you've specified a group of variables to edit and the editor is shown, you can configure it:
+When you haven't set a specific variable to edit and the editor is shown, you can configure it:

 ```yml
 myfield: